 - Oct.
 3, 2019 — A second pop-up was held at Aquila Elementary School during parent-teacher conferences to gain feedback on plan recommendations.
 View the pop-up 2 engagement summary.

 A project committee has been formed to help guide the planning process.
 The committee includes commercial property owners and residents from several neighborhoods, including Texa-Tonka, Oak Hill, Aquila and Cobblecrest.

 - Meeting 1: May 16, 2019 — The committee met to walk the study area and discuss placemaking.

 - Meeting 2: Sept.
 11, 2019 — The committee reviewed a presentation based on public outreach generated through workshops and a survey.
 The committee recommended and supported the following:

 - Building form ranging from 1 to 4 stories in height

-- 2.5 to 3 story buildings with medium density multi-family on the northeast corner of Texas Ave. and Minnetonka Blvd (vacant parking lot)
+- 2.5 to 3 story buildings with medium density multi-family on the northeast corner of Texas Avenue and Minnetonka Boulevard (vacant parking lot)

 - Buildings placed closer to street with parking toward the rear